 - Accurately track progress toward net zero commitments using the latest data

 - Make reporting easy and accessible for stakeholders

 Historically, carbon accounting information lived in complicated spreadsheets, contained outdated data, and was managed by expensive consultants.

-The calculations are often so complex that it’s unrealistic to expect all companies to have the time, resources, or expertise to perform an accurate account of their emissions.
+The calculations are often so complex that it's unrealistic to expect all companies to have the time, resources, or expertise to account for their emissions accurately.
 Like financial accounting, effective tools must be developed to demystify the process and make it accessible to companies regardless of their size and resources.

 In addition to CMAPs, organizations can look to official tools Built on GHG Protocol to know they're getting accurate information.